 The most telling signal of a healthy starter is how it smells.
 A good starter will smell warming, lightly alcoholic and rounded.

 A sourdough that isn’t ready will smell unusual.
-Common traits of a bad sourdough starters are smelling of:
+Common traits of a bad sourdough starter are smelling of:

 - Nail varnish remover